Jewelry Blog

 Why are Columbian emeralds treated in the first place?
 Emeralds usually come with inclusions that occur beneath their surface.
 Whether an emerald has cracks, bubbles, embedded crystals, or any other types of fractures, the internal inclusions make the emerald seem cloudy or opaque.

-To enhance the appearance and quality of emeralds, they are often treated with oils.
-To make an emerald seem clearer, oil is added to fill the cracks.
+Emeralds are often treated with oils to enhance their appearance and quality.
+Oil is added to fill the cracks to make an emerald seem clearer.
 In most cases, natural oils are used for this treatment process.
 The most popular oil for treating emeralds is cedarwood oil.
 Others prefer to use synthetic resin or polymer fillers.

 In some cases, oil treatment is also used to improve the color of an emerald.
 However, if the color is intense enough to meet certain requirements, colorless oil is used for the treatment.
 The level of emerald clarity enhancement can be measured from none to insignificant, minor, moderate, and significant.
-While using natural oil treatments for emeralds is accepted by the gem trade, color-tinted oils are not.
+While the gem trade accepts natural oil treatments for emeralds, color-tinted oils are not.

-As mentioned, the main issue with oiled emeralds is that the oil dries out sooner or later, which means that you have to reapply it.
+As mentioned, the main issue with oiled emeralds is that the oil dries out sooner or later, meaning you have to reapply it.
 Therefore, oil treatment is only a temporary solution.
 If your emerald requires future repairs, oil treatment can make it very difficult or even impossible.

 As a result, no oil Colombian emeralds are very challenging to get a hold of.
 Therefore, no oil emeralds are extremely valuable.
 No oil emeralds are worth much more than a fully treated emerald with minimal to no inclusions.